 For the slider version, we replace the contents of the single column in the top Container with a MaxSlider block which provides us with our homepage slider.

-Create a new page and set the template to Content/Sidebar or Sidebar/Content under Page Attributes, depending where you want the sidebar to appear, next add a Page Title Image and you are good to proceed to the content.
+Create a new page and set the template to Content/Sidebar or Sidebar/Content under Summary, depending where you want the sidebar to appear, next add a Page Title > Background Image and you are good to proceed to the content.

 Content wise we have a Post Types block displaying 12 items from the Packages post type in a three column layout with the pagination enabled and ordered by date.